cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 For information about using and extending the Ruby buildpack in Cloud Foundry, see [the ruby-buildpack Github repo](https://github.com/cloudfoundry/ruby-buildpack).

-The current information for the buildpack can be found at it's [Github release page](https://github.com/cloudfoundry/ruby-buildpack/releases).
+The current information for the buildpack can be found at its [Github release page](https://github.com/cloudfoundry/ruby-buildpack/releases).
 The buildpack currently uses a default ruby version of `2.2.2`.
-To override this value for your app, simply put a ruby declaration in your Gemfile as normal.
+To override this value for your app, simply put a ruby declaration in your Gemfile.
 The same applies to using a jruby interpreter as well.

 ## <a id='env-var'></a>Environment Variables ##